 The ingredients you need to make this dish are easily available in your pantry.

-Tempering: Oil, udad dal, chana dal, mustard seeds, cumin seeds, dry red chilies, curry leaves, asafoetida (hing).
+Tempering: Oil, urad dal, chana dal, mustard seeds, cumin seeds, dry red chilies, curry leaves, asafoetida (hing).

-Spices: Turmeric powder, red chili powder, coriander powder, salt.
+Spices: Turmeric powder, red chili powder, and coriander powder.

 Garlic: For flavor.

 Let’s see step by step how to make potato fry without sticking.